Pisang Peak Ascent

 Day 03 Beshisahar to Bahundanda (1310m)

-From Beshisahar to Bahundanda, it is the defining terrain of Nepalese hills and mountains: streams and rivers, fountains and rice farms, forests and villages.
-And you have to make several climbing ups and climbing downs as it is not the trail over smooth lands.
+From Beshisahar to Bahundanda, is the defining terrain of Nepalese hills and mountains: streams and rivers, fountains and rice farms, forests and villages.
+You have to make several climbing ups and downs as it is not the trail over smooth lands.
 In normal condition, it takes approximately 6 hours to reach the final stopover at Bahundanda.
 The small village perched on an extended ridge takes its name from the Brahmins settling here (Bahun meaning Brahmin and Danda meaning hill in Nepali).
 We will spend the night at a tea house.

 Day 04 Bahundanda to Chamje (1430m)